June 30, 2020

 Let’s start by looking at a few techniques that are not scaling approaches at all.

 DAD is an interesting one.
 Developed by Scott Ambler and Mark Lines at IBM, it was launched in 2012 as a framework.
-Since then, Amber and Lines have redefined it as a “toolkit” to help teams make context appropriate decisions.
+Since then, Ambler and Lines have redefined it as a “toolkit” to help teams make context appropriate decisions.
 [See my related posts Get Your Disciplined Agile Certifications and PMIs Acquisition of DAD]

 The DAD toolkit could be considered a superset of all available frameworks including Lean, Scrum, Kanban, and SAFe.
 Techniques like agile modeling and test driven development are included.
 I’m telling you, everything is in there including the kitchen sink.